geek-cookbook/geek-cookbook/docs/kubernetes/loadbalancer/metallb/index.md

     valuesKey: values.yaml # This is the default, but best to be explicit for clarity
 ```

-3. Your configmap-metallb-helm-chart-value-overrides.yaml will have the values from [Metallb's values.yaml](https://github.com/metallb/metallb/blob/main/charts/metallb/values.yaml)
+<strong>Your configmap-metallb-helm-chart-value-overrides.yaml will have the values from [Metallb's values.yaml](https://github.com/metallb/metallb/blob/main/charts/metallb/values.yaml)</strong>

 </details>